Hidden Falls Regional Park

 - Overlook decks, picnic areas and benches are closed.

 - Portable toilets are open but please provide your own hand sanitizer.

 Please be considerate of people around you and neighbors in the rural surroundings.
 The park can only remain open if visitors conduct themselves in an orderly and safe manner.
-Reservations are required on all days in response to high usage and to avoid overcrowding.
-Please respect the parking limits.
 Vehicles attempting to park along roadways outside designated parking areas are subject to ticketing.

 During wet weather, trails are subject to use restrictions by horses and bicycles.